When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Lucy Mean?

 The name Lucy is of Latin origin.
-Lucy is based on the Roman name Lucia.
+It is the Anglicized form of the Roman name Lucia.
 The Latin word, ‘lux,’ meaning ‘light,’ was the basis for Lucia.

 In the United States, Lucy only fell within the top 1,000 baby boy names for two years since 1900.
 In 1901, Lucy ranked at number 823 and was ranked at number 974 in 1906 (2).